Ambigram: Figure-ground

 In a figure / ground ambigram, letters fit together so the negative space around and between one word spells another word.

 In Gestalt psychology, figure–ground perception is known as identifying a figure from the background.
 For example, black words on a printed paper are seen as the "figure", and the white sheet as the "background".

 In ambigrams, the typographic space of the background is used as negative space to form new letters and new words.
 For example, inside a capital H, one can easily insert a lowercase i.

 The oil painting You & Me (US) by John Langdon (1996) belongs to this category.
 The word "me" fills the space between the letters of "you".

 Tessellations

 Ambigram tessellation "Future", 180° rotational symmetry.
 Upside-down, the light-color letters "future" occupy the negative space between the dark color letters.
 Two tints, blue and black, separate each block.
+By Basile Morin.

 With Escher-like tessellations associated to word patterns, ambigrams can be oriented in three, four, and up to six directions via rotational symmetries of 120°, 90° and 60° respectively, such as those created by French artist Alain Nicolas.
 Some words can also transform in the negative space, but the multiplication of constraints often has the effect of reducing either the readability or the complexity of the designed words.

 Ambigram tessellations are word puzzles, in which geometry sets the rules.

-Tessellation build with the natural ambigram "Yeah".
+Tessellation built with the natural ambigram "Yeah".
+By Basile Morin.

 3-directional ambigram "Serie" (series, in French), tessellation using a 120° rotational symmetry.
-Created from a hexagon.
+Created from a hexagon by Basile Morin.